tommie/at860d-firmware/README.md

 When the cal/set card is not inserted.

 * The current temperature and the set airflow is normally displayed.
-* By default, the up/down buttons and knob sets the temperature.
+* The up/down buttons and knob set the airflow.
+  * A blinking dot indicates the currently selected value.
   * Holding the up/down buttons allows moving fast.
-* Pressing the heat button switches to setting the airflow (range 0-125.)
-  * A blinking dot indicates the currently selected value.
 * Pressing one of the three preset buttons loads that preset.
-* Holding one of the three preset buttons overwrites that preset.
-  * The temp unit display shows a "P" as confirmation.

 ## The Knob

 Turning the knob does nothing until the current value is passed.
-(This is to avoid values jumping when you start turning: why they chose a potentiometer for this interface is unknown.)
+This is to avoid values jumping when you start turning.
+Thus, you may have to rock it back and forth to make it pick up.

 ## Standby